 Following table contains the train timings at Nagapattinam railway station.
 Please check Indian Railways Website for latest information as train timings occasionally change.

-Trains going towards Karaikkal (Usually arriving trains for Velankanni)
+Trains going towards Karaikkal at Nagapattinam (Usually arriving trains for Velankanni)

 |Train No||Train Name||Days||Destination||Arrival||Departure|